ricsanfre/public-websites-docker/README.md

-# Publishing secured websites with Traefik and Let's encrypt using docker-compose
+# Selfhosting personal static websites powered by private web analytics and private comments platform

-How to configure a selfhosted server with internet access for publishig our websites using docker and Traefik as HTTP/HTTPS reverse Proxy.
+This project shows how to configure a selfhosted server with internet access for selfhosting our static websites/blogs (for example created with [Jekyll](https://jekyllrb.com/) along with dynamic web services providing the capabilities to enable comments within our static sites and to track the number of visitors or the most viewed pages in our website.

+This project enables to automatically deploy using Docker the following components:

+  - [Traefik](traefik.io) as HTTP/HTTPS reverse proxy.
+Traefik is the front-end for all backend web services
+  - [remark42](https://remark42.com/) as commenting platform for supporting comments in our posts
+  - [matomo](https://matomo.org/) as web analytics platform for tracking visitors in our websites.
+  - Personal static website, automatically generated with Jekyll and exposed by a static HTTP server like nginx or apache.
+As alternative personal websites can be hosted in third party static web hosting provider like Github Pages.

+**Why Docker**
 Docker, as container platform, enables the portability of the software between different hosting environments (bare metal, VM, etc.), so any kind of selfhosted platform can be used: a VM running on a Cloud Service Provider or a baremetal server with internet access like a Raspberry PI.

+**Why Traefik**
 For securing the access through HTTPS using SSL certificates, Traefik will be used.

 Traefik is a Docker-aware reverse proxy with a monitoring dashboard.
-Traefik also handles setting up your SSL certificates using Let’s Encrypt allowing you to securely serve everything over HTTPS.
+Traefik also handles setting up your SSL certificates using [Let’s Encrypt](https://letsencrypt.org/) allowing you to securely serve everything over HTTPS.
 Docker-aware means that Traefik is able to discover docker containers and using labels assigned to those containers automatically configure the routing and SSL certificates to each service.
-See Traefik documentation about [docker provider](https://doc.traefik.io/traefik/providers/docker/)
+See Traefik documentation about [docker provider](https://doc.traefik.io/traefik/providers/docker/).

+**Why Matomo**
+Matomo is a selfhost alternative to Google Analytics service.
+It provides a better way to protect user's data privacy (user's data is not shared with any third party) and it can work in cookieless mode.

+**Why remark42**
+Remark is a seflhost alternative to other comments platforms (Disqus, Commento) that is free.
+It also provide a better way to protect user's data privacy and it enables social login (via Google, Twitter, Facebook, Microsoft, GitHub, Yandex, Patreon and Telegram) or post anonymous comments.

+## Requirements

+For selfhosting your websites you need:

+- DNS domain owned by you.
+Different DNS subdomains need to be assigned to each of the published web services (matomo, remark42, personal website)
+- Linux VM hosted in a Public Cloud Service Provider, with associated public IP address.
+- Linux VM or baremetal server hosted by you in your home network.
+In this case you will use the Public IP address assigned by your ISP.

 ## Enabling Internet Access